Changes to learning and teaching in schools from September.

 The cumulative impact of the controls and measures in place will inform the local risk assessment of whether additional measures are required for example in communal spaces such as corridors.

-What if a staff member or pupils want to wear face coverings?
+What if a staff member or pupils want to wear face coverings for health purposes?

-The overall interests of the staff member and learner must be given priority in the local risk assessments and there must be no risk of exclusion from transport to school or setting or from attending school or setting if face coverings are recommended locally.
+In local risk assessments, the overall interests of the staff member and learner must be given priority and there must be no risk of exclusion from transport to school or setting or from attending school or setting if face coverings are recommended locally.

 Any face covering should be handled, worn and stored appropriately.